AIQC-Hub/dmqclib/docs/source/index.rst

 ----------

 These tutorials provide a step-by-step guide to the core workflows of the library.
-If you are new to dmqclib, start here.
+If you are new to ``dmqclib``, start here.

 .. toctree::
    :maxdepth: 2